spawnmarvel/quickguides/eventhub/ReadmeAmqp2EventHub2ServiceBus.md

 ```

-No create the bundle with just the root.
+Now create the bundle with just the root.

 ```log